nodejs/package-maintenance/Governance.md

 ##### Adding or removing repositories

-Any repository created under the Pkgjs.js GitHub Organization is considered to be a project under the ownership of the OpenJS Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.
+Any repository created under the Pkgjs GitHub Organization is considered to be a project under the ownership of the OpenJS Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.